scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 3/12/19

 Empower your weapon with holy might, consuming up to 2 mana.
-Make a melee attack against a creature using your divine spellcasting roll for the attack and adding an enhanced die to the roll.
+Make a weapon attack against a creature using your divine spellcasting roll for the attack and adding an enhanced die to the roll.
 On hit the creature takes an extra wound die, adding a wound die for every mana spent, in holy damage.
 If the target is undead they take wounds instead, and are turned for 1 minute on a critical.

 ***Enhanced:*** Add a superior die instead of an enhanced die to your attack roll and you may use up to 4 mana.